mikaukora/6502/README.md

 ## Features

-- Supports basic 6502 instructions and addressing modes.
+- Supports standard 6502 instructions and addressing modes.
 - Implements a simple CPU, bus, and memory model.
 - Can execute programs provided as raw binary files.
 - Provides unit tests to verify instruction execution.
+- Provides simple AppleI emulation with the Woz Monitor.

 ## Supported Instructions